 Sort all of the lids by size.
 Can they be nested?
 Can they be stacked by size?
 How tall is the stack?
 How many can be nested together?

 Write letters on the lids.
 Kids can match lowercase to lowercase letters, uppercase to uppercase letters, or lowercase to uppercase letters.
 Want to see an example?
 Check out this post from Crayons and Freckles.

 Use with Letter Sorting Mats

-Write letter on lids with Shapies and use them on letter sorting mats instead of magnetic letters.
+Write letters on lids with Sharpies and use them on letter sorting mats instead of magnetic letters.

 Hot glue a cork to the bottom or back of a bottle cap so that you can use it for stamping or printing.
 You can also add foam stickers to the top of the caps to make interesting stamps.

 Write letters or use printable letters to add to the top of plastic lids.
 Use these name puzzles to help kids learn how to spell and recognize their names.